rajeshm7910/apigee-hybrid-terraform/README.md

 2. Choose your deployment target:
    - For GKE deployment: Navigate to `apigee-on-gke/`
    - For AKS deployment: Navigate to `apigee-on-aks/`
+   - For EKS deployment: Navigate to `apigee-on-eks/`
+   - For other Kubernetes Provider deployment: Navigate to `apigee-on-others/`

 3. Initialize Terraform:
    ```bash